Produce 101: Asparagus

 California Size Designation and Minimum Diameter

-- Colossal 1 inch
+- Colossal: 1 inch

-- Jumbo 13/16 inch
+- Jumbo: 13/16 inch

-- Extra Large 10/16 inch
+- Extra Large: 10/16 inch

-- Large 7/16 inch
+- Large: 7/16 inch

-- Standard 5/16 inch
+- Standard: 5/16 inch

-- Small 3/16 inch
+- Small: 3/16 inch

-- Extra Small Means that more than 10% of the stalks in a container are smaller than 3/16 inch.
+- Extra Small: Means that more than 10% of the stalks in a container are smaller than 3/16 inch.

 Washington State Size Designation and Minimum Diameter

-- Jumbo 13/16 inch in diameter or larger
+- Jumbo: 13/16 inch in diameter or larger

-- Extra Large 10/16 inch in diameter or larger
+- Extra: Large 10/16 inch in diameter or larger

-- Large 7/16 inch in diameter or larger
+- Large: 7/16 inch in diameter or larger

-- Standard 5/16 inch in diameter or larger
+- Standard: 5/16 inch in diameter or larger

-- Small 3/16 inch in diameter or larger
+- Small: 3/16 inch in diameter or larger

-Storage and Handling
+The Proper Storage and Handling of Asparagus

 Look at the spears and select those that are the straightest and have a firm texture.
 Look at the tips.
 Avoid spears with open, loosely formed tips.
 Once you’ve selected your asparagus, store it cold.
-You can even wrap a damp paper towel around the stem ends or store them standing up in an inch or 2 of cold water, much as you would cut flowers.
+You can even wrap a damp paper towel around the stem ends or store them standing up in an inch or two of cold water, much as you would cut flowers.

 Asparagus is a true harbinger of spring, though these days, it is available year-round.